Frequently asked questions provide more information about debt collection

 •The name of the original creditor you owe, what the debt is for, and when it was incurred.

 •The total amount of the capital debt including the interest and collection costs.

 •Do not share your personal and financial information such as your bank details or ID number over the telephone.

 •Do not avoid communication from a registered debt collector, be cooperative so that you can make a proper arrangement towards paying your debt/s.

 What rights do debt collectors have?

 - The right to obtain legal advice before signing anything.
-In the legal world your signature on a document like for instance an acknowledgement of debt can have serious financial consequences
+In the legal world your signature on a document, for instance an acknowledgement of debt, can have serious financial consequences.

 - To receive a statement should you request one free of charge once every six months.

 What to do if you have a complaint against a debt collector?